hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 /media/pi/5TB-recordings1
 /media/pi/Y-4TB
 ```
-... and we are ONLY interested on the trailing parts of the full folder names (i.e. minus the mount point), eg in that example
+... and we are ONLY interested on the trailing parts of the full folder names (i.e. minus the mount point), eg for the above example it that would be
 ```
 autoTVS-mpg/converted
 VRDTVSP-Converted